7 Biological interpretation

 function uses the org.Hs.eg.db

-Bioconductor package that has genome wide annotation for human, primarily based on mapping using Entrez Gene identifiers.
+Bioconductor package that has genome wide annotation for human.
 It also uses the GO.db

 package which is a set of annotation maps describing the entire Gene Ontology assembled using data from GO.